 Here are those 3 easy steps:

-1. Mix the paint & glue together well.
+1. Mix the white paint & glue together well.
 I use equal parts of both.
 If the mixture is super thick, then add in a few drops of water & go from there.
 If it’s too thin, it’ll run off the cone & make a big mess.
 I know this first hand!

-It’s a great way to use up some of the leftover white house paint!
+This DIY is a great way to use up some of the leftover white house paint!

 2. Paint the pine cones.
 How you much of the cones you paint depends on the look you want.
 I always go heavier with the paint & glitter on the top of the cone because that’s where the cones pick up a lot of light.